pystatsv1/PyStatsV1/docs/source/business_ch01_accounting_measurement.rst

 Outputs you should see
 ^^^^^^^^^^^^^^^^^^^^^^

+* Console output showing the integrity checks and key month metrics.
 * A LedgerLab dataset folder in ``data/synthetic/ledgerlab_ch01``.
 * A chapter output folder in ``outputs/track_d`` containing:

   * ``business_ch01_summary.json``
   * ``business_ch01_cash_balance.png``
   * ``business_ch01_balance_sheet_bar.png``

 How to modify the scripts (student exercises)